brikis98/yevgeniy-brikman-homepage/_posts/2014-04-14-got-fast-download-but-slow-upload.md

 for a while and decided to write down my findings in a blog post in case I, or anyone else, runs into this in the future.

-In fact, this is the *second* such blog post I'm writing: a couple years ago, I hit the the inverse issue and documented the solution in a blog post called [Got slow download but fast upload speeds over wireless?
+In fact, this is the *second* such blog post I'm writing: a couple of years ago, I hit the inverse issue and documented the solution in a blog post called [Got slow download but fast upload speeds over wireless?
 Here's a fix.](https://www.ybrikman.com/writing/2012/02/19/got-slow-download-but-fast-upload/) That post has had several hundred thousand views and helped many people (check